sumitpal-27/credit-card-transactions-customers-report/README.md

 - Businessman and Graduate segments generate the highest revenue
 - Q4 shows peak revenue and transaction count

+**Strategic Recommendations**
+- Prioritize retention & upsell for Blue/Silver cards.
+- Run regional pilots in TX/NY/CA with merchant offers.
+- Incentivize chip usage (targeted cashback) to shift channel mix.
+- Improve 30-day activation with onboarding incentives.

+**Data:**
+This repo includes **sample** data only.
+Full production datasets are not published here due to privacy.
+Contact me privately for controlled access if required.

 ## Note
-Full datasets are not included due to data privacy.
+> Full datasets are not included due to data privacy.